 - Recognise how to identify signs of abuse and when it is appropriate to make a referral;

-- Have a working knowledge of how to support the Team Around the Family,
+- Having a working knowledge of how to support the Team Around the Family;

 - How Oldham LSCB operates, how a child protection case conference is conducted, and be able to attend and contribute effectively to all planning meetings when required to do so;